getstackhead/stackhead/Documentation/introduction/project-definition.md

         - type: custom # mount the "/docker/data/test" folder inside container at "/var/test".
           src: /docker/data/test
           dest: /var/test
+      hooks:
+        after_setup: # these commands are executed inside container after it was created
+          - echo 'Container was created'
+        before_destroy: # these commands are executed inside container before it is destroyed
+          - echo 'Container will be destroyed'
     - name: db # service name
       image: mariadb:10.5 # Docker image name
       environment: # environment variables for Docker container